Last updated on January 2nd 2022

 If you’re willing to put in the effort and time, then WordPress is a good decision.
 No doubt WordPress is a powerful system.
 However, one needs to learn HTML/CSS to succeed with this CMS.
 It requires constant maintenance, and things can get technical sooner than expected.

 Wix is a website building platform that comes with a drag and drop builder to help you create websites easily.
 Unlike WordPress, Wix hosts the website for you and you can purchase a domain within Wix.
-Alternatively, you can create a website with a free domain name — your URL will appear as: username.wixsite.com/sitename format.
+Alternatively, you can create a website with a free domain name — your URL will appear as: username.wixsite.com/sitename.

 WordPress is a free, open-source publishing software.
 The major difference is it should be installed on your web hosting server, which makes the setup process more complex than Wix.
 Just like any website out there, with WordPress you’ll need to have a domain name and a web host to build your website.
 A domain name is the online address of your website (i.e. msn.com) and web hosting is where your website code is kept.
 WordPress allows developers to create plugins and themes for its users to install and improve their sites’ performance and visibility.
 One should be careful when choosing plugins for their site – not all plugins are good to use.
 It’s well known for its very active community.
 There are countless forums and informative blogs, so almost every best practice is documented.
 WordPress is a powerful platform for web developers and companies aiming to setup and maintain complex websites, create users databases, login dashboards and more.